Norost/nrfs/Specification/object_store.rst

   |  ... |                                                       |
   +------+-------------------------------------------------------+

-* Magic string: Must always be "NRFSNRFS"
+* Magic string: Must always be "NRFS"

 * Ver.: The version of the data storage format.
   Must have the value 0 as of writing.